What causes bunions and how can you avoid them?

 • Select a shoe that is not tight in the toe.
 This is one of the primary causes of bunions, so be sure to choose a shoe that is appropriate for your foot size

-For the newest technology and thoughtfully designed wedges for all day wear, check out Getaway Sticks new capsule collection.
+For the newest technology and thoughtfully designed wedges for all day wear, check out the Getaway Sticks collection.